nz-trust-framework/DISTF-reference-architecture/REFERENCE.md

 -  **Possession factor**: something you possess.
 Examples include a credential, a passkey, or a one-time code generator.
 -  **Biometric factor**: something you are or do.
 Examples include facial, fingerprint, or iris recognition.

 The choice of authentication service (and its authenticators) is an important design consideration for a facilitation service (for instance, digital wallet) given the level of assurance it provides to both credential services issuing credentials, and to relying parties needing to trust that the user of the credential is the person the credential was issued to.
+This is especially important for [unattended proximity]() or [online presentations](), where there is no human present to visually confirm the user's identity against the credential portrait, as is possible with in-person presentation.

 >**Example: Online Age Verification**
 >